CreativeShakeeb/CreativeShakeeb/README.md

 # Hi, I'm Shakeeb 👋

-I'm currently studying my bachelor's in computer of science with strog interest in Cyber security.
+I'm currently studying my bachelor's in computer of science with strong interest in Cyber security.

 ## Role